Scientific Name

 Etymology

-The specific epithet "montanum (MON-tah-num)" means "of or pertaining to mountains" and refers to the plant habitat in mountainous regions.
+The specific epithet "montanum" (pronounced MON-tah-num) means "of or pertaining to mountains" and refers to the native habitat of this species, which is in the mountainous regions of Europe.

 Origin